cu-idlab/lab-www/recruit-postdoc-2022.md

 The ideal candidate would have experience and interest in participatory design, action research, and HCI research for older populations, populations at the end of life, and the social networks that support them.

 We are looking for someone with the following profile:
-* A completed PhD or doctoral degree with a research background in human-computer interaction, social computing, information science, technology and society, or a related field.
+* A completed Ph.D. or doctoral degree with a research background in human-computer interaction, social computing, information science, technology and society, or a related field.
 * Strong research focus aimed at addressing the needs of (1) older populations, (2) individuals living with dementia and their care partners and caregivers, (3) people at the end-of-life (at various ages), and (4) the bereaved.
 Prior research experience in these areas is not required but strongly preferred.
 * Experience with research and design methods relevant for the planned research projects, including participatory design, action research, community-based research, as well as qualitative data collection and analysis methods.
 Experience with prototyping, user testing, and field studies would also be beneficial.